How can I help you?

 import 'zone.js';

-The Syncfusion Angular Grid allows you to dynamically change the filter data source for the Excel or checkbox filter module using custom remote data as well.
-This can be done by either assigning a custom remote DataManager as the dataSource or by fetching the data initially and storing it in a global variable.
-This data can then be bound directly to the filter module’s dataSource in the actionBegin event for the filterBeforeOpen requestType, as detailed in our knowledge base.
+This can be accomplished by either assigning a custom remote DataManager as the dataSource or by fetching the data initially and storing it in a global variable.
+This data can then be bound directly to the filter module’s dataSource in the actionBegin event for the filterBeforeOpen requestType, as detailed in the knowledge base article.

 import { Component, OnInit } from '@angular/core';